Interactive Media & Game Development

 Cat.
 I This course examines the fundamentals of computer generated 2D and 3D modeling and animation as they apply to creating believable characters and environments.
 Students will learn skeletal animation and traditional polygonal animation, giving weight and personality to characters through movement, environmental lighting, and changing mood and emotion.
 Students will be expected to master the tools of 3D modeling and skinning, and scripting of behaviors.
 Recommended background: AR 1101.

-Cat.
-II The objective of the course is to teach students how to design board strategy games.
+The objective of the course is to teach students how to design board strategy games.
 The design principles are transferable to other types of games, such as computer games.
 Game quality issues such as rules unambiguity, depth, complexity, branching width, balance, and historical content are examined.
 Basic elements and types of game rules, such as map gridding, restricted play choices, resource limitations, and depths of game economics are discussed.
 Central to the course is the game design project: students design, playtest, and develop their own game.
 One two-hour laboratory a week covers play, and playtesting, and supports the game design project.
 Recommended background: IMGD 1000 .
-This course will be offered in 2014-15 and in alternating years thereafter.

 This course covers painting techniques as applied to texturing a 3D asset or illustration/conceptual art.
 Topics include are color theory, study of form, lighting, applying traditional painting ideas to the digital format, character design, generation of ideas and a history of digital painting.
 Each class features a demonstration on the topic followed by individual critique and study.
 Students work towards a final project that may be suitable for an Art portfolio.
 Recommended Background: AR 1101 (Digital imaging and Computer Art); AR 2202 (Figure Drawing)